Expeller pressing: Expanded applications

-As the years passed, applications of the interrupted screw design expanded beyond slippery and slimy materials.
-This happened because competing continuous screw presses worked best only under conditions of constant feed, at constant consistency.
+Applications of the interrupted screw design expanded to conditions of constant feed, at constant consistency.
 If either the consistency or the flow rate diminished, squeezing would diminish until it was inadequate for proper moisture removal.
 At the same time, if the consistency increased, the press could jam.
-To counteract these tendencies it was necessary to build a heavy press, frequently with a costly variable speed drive.
+To counteract these tendencies, it was necessary to build a heavy press, frequently with a costly variable speed drive.
+A Kern Kraft press provides a screw that will grind soybeans more efficiently than a screw used for pressing canola and other smaller seeds.

 In contrast, it was found that the interruptions in the flighting of the Anderson screw would provide cushion within the press.
 If consistency decreased, compression was still effective.
 A plug of sufficiently solid material had to build up at each interruption before solids could progress toward the discharge.
 This self-correcting performance prevents wet material from purging at the cake discharge.
 It is achieved without varying the speed of the screw.

-The economic advantages of these characteristics led to interrupted screw presses being used to dewater fibrous materials that are neither slippery nor slimy.
+The economic advantages of these characteristics led to interrupted screw presses being used to dewater fibrous materials.
 Examples would be alfalfa, corn husk, and, more recently, paper mill fibers.